 I truly believe in only engaging on posts that speak to you.
 If you’re all about crocheting and you see a photo of a baby blanket that someone crocheted, you will naturally have more meaningful, relevant things to comment on that photo.
 People who see the photo will see your comment and maybe hop over to your page…. because they feel like they get to know you a little bit!

-This is why the people who are most active will also be rewarded the most.
-Rather than being upset ‘she didn’t comment on my stuff’, just participate!
-Remember that the comment you left is a seed- not a favor to be repaid.
-Your commitment to engaging and being genuine will be paid back- not in a comment back… but maybe a new follower or customer from their page that saw your comment!
+The accounts who are most active will also be rewarded the most.
+Rather than being upset if everyone isn’t reciprocating Remember that the comment you left is a seed and not a favor to be repaid.
+Your commitment to engaging and being genuine will be paid back.
+You may be paid back with a new follower or customer from their page that saw your comment!